paulasanjuan/AIDS_infection_prediction/README.md

 - Train-test split to evaluate model performance.

 ### Model
-- Logistic Regression
+Hyperparameter tuning and cross-validation have been employed to optimize the model's performance.
 - Random Forest
-- Support Vector Machines (SVM)
 - Neural Networks
-- Hyperparameter tuning and cross-validation have been employed to optimize the model's performance.
+- Results with Feature Engineering